vzhou842/gatsby-remark-code-headers/README.md

 ## Usage

-In your Markdown file, add a comment to the first line of your code block:
+In your Markdown file, add a **header comment** to the first line of any code block:

 ~~~markdown
 ### Code